Roman Markholia: Saint Petersburg period

-Moscow, Petersburg, Yaroslavl, Kiev
+Moscow, Petersburg, Yaroslavl, Kyiv

 In 2000 Roman Markholia moved to Moscow and began to work for TV, without leaving theatre activities.
 He made a number of TV plays and films for channel Russia-K, some works were also aired on channels ORT and TVC.
 Some of the projects were nominated for TEFI award, the leading Russia's TV prize.

 In 2003 Roman Markholia staged the play "Quartet" by Ronald Harwood, which was a theatre debut of prominent movie actress Barbara Brylska (the play was also featured by Svetlana Kryuchkova, Kakhi Kavsadze and Igor Dmitriev).

 In 2004 Roman Markholia participated as assistant director in Edinburgh International Festival, staging Anton Chekhov's The Seagull together with Peter Stein.
 Also Roman Markholia actively participated in creation and work of "Theatre of the Ingenuous" by Igor Neupokoev.
 As well, he staged the play "Pierrette's Bedspread" together with international team and widely toured with it across Europe and Russia.
 From 2006 till 2010 he, together with Sebastian Kaiser, organized and carried out the festival "Balaklava Odyssey" dedicated to contemporary art and multimedia, residing at former fortification structures.

 Since 2007 to 2009 Roman Markholia served as artistic director of Yaroslavl Young Spectators Theatre.
 Staged plays "Light Without Heat" by Ostrovsky, "Three Sisters" by Chekhov.

 In 2009 he prepared a special project dedicated to jubilee of Kremlin Regiment in St. George 's Hall of Moscow Kremlin called "Georgian Assembly" featuring People's Artist of the RSFSR Alla Demidova.
 Accepted invitation to become director general of the Spasskaya Tower Military Music Festival and Tattoo (2010–2012).

 From 2010 to 2014 organized Sevastoppol International Art Festival "War and Peace".
 The festival gathers in Sevastopol military orchestras of Russia, Ukraine, Germany, France, Poland, Algeria, Belarus, Greece and other countries.
 Aside from military music, the event featured open-air opera plays, cinema shows, photo exhibits, plays of the festival Golden Mask.
 "War and Peace" festival gained popularity in Sevastopol and turned into a "summer cultural brand" of the city.

 Since 2014 until present time Roman Markholia stages plays in Tovstonogov Theater, Yaroslavl Volkov Theater, Ukrainian Ivan Franko National Academic Drama Theater, Nuradilov National Chechen Theater, Lunacharsky Sevastopol Theater.
 Together with Svetlana Kryuchkova directs Laboratory of Actors at Union of Theatre Workers of the Russian Federation, conducts master classes at that Union.